 Then I realized…it’s because I’ve got so many ideas for units I want to write floating around in my head (and my Pinterest boards) that I want to write those.
 And I will.

-And I’ll make them available, so keep checking back!
+And I’ll make them available in my store, so keep checking back!

 *Affiliate links may be present on this page.
 Purchasing items through these links does not change your price at all, but it does help support this site.
 Please see the disclosure for details.